stm32-rs/stm32f1xx-hal/README.md

 ### Setting up your project

-Create a new rust project as you usually do with `cargo init`.
+Create a new Rust project as you usually do with `cargo init`.
 The hello world of embedded development is usually to blink an LED and code to do so is available in [examples/blinky.rs](examples/blinky.rs).
 Copy that file to the `main.rs` of your project.